 It was spectacular, and one of the best meals in this Uzbekistan travel guide highlights post.

-The final city we visited on our trip to Uzbekistan was Khiva, a city with layers of history and buildings that have been built up numerous times.
+The final city we visited on our trip to Uzbekistan was Khiva, a city with layers of history and buildings that have been built and rebuilt numerous times.

-Khiva is know for its sheep wool hats, worn in the winter to keep warm and the summer to keep the sun out of your eyes.
+Khiva is know for its sheep wool hats, worn in the winter to keep warm, and also in summer, to keep the sun out of your eyes.

 One of the coolest things about Khiva is that you can climb to the top of one of the main minarets for a view.
-It was worth the view and experience, but I had sore thighs for the rest of the day.
+It was worth the view, a cool and unique experience, and I had sore thighs for the rest of the day.

-The center of the city was a little on the touristy side, but the mud brick city was charming, and later on, it was an honor to have one of the greatest Uzbek cultural and hospitality experiences of the entire trip.
+The center of the city was a little on the touristy side, but the mud brick city was charming.
+Later on, it was an honor to have one of the greatest Uzbek cultural and hospitality experiences of the entire trip.

 The food in Khiva was totally different from the other parts of Uzbekistan that I had visited, and made use of more herbs and vegetables – possibly due to the rivers nearby?